Walking frames are often used by the elderly or disabled to provide extra support when walking.

 Three-wheeled walkers are less stable than the four-wheeled variety but many users prefer them as they offer greater manoeuvrability than the four-wheeled versions and take up less room when folded.
 These walkers generally feature brakes.

 These are much the same as three-wheeled walkers.
-As mentioned in the earlier paragraph they offer more stability for the user.
+As mentioned in the earlier paragraph a four wheeled walker will offer more stability for the user.
 This added stability comes at the expense of manoeuvrability.

 Additionally, they feature a larger support base than the three-wheeled version.
 Four-wheeled walkers are the most commonly used walking frames.